How to Use h1, h2, h3 Tags: H Tag Best SEO Practices

 Optimize Header Tags for Accessibility

-Make sure your header tags follow accessibility best practices as well.
+Make sure your headings follow accessibility best practices as well.
 Here are some tips:

 This improves access for disabled users relying on screen readers.

-Now that we’ve covered best practices let’s discuss some problematic header tag scenarios you should avoid:
+Now that we’ve covered best SEO practices, let’s discuss some problematic header tag scenarios you should avoid:

 Don’t Use Multiple h1 Tags

-Using more than one h1 tag is one of the biggest header mistakes.
-It confuses search engines about the page’s focus.
-Stick to a single h1 tag per page.
+One of the biggest mistakes is using more than one main header.
+This confuses search engines about the page’s focus.
+Stick to a single H1 tag per page.

 Avoid Header Tag Stuffing

-Don’t overload header tags with too many keywords in an attempt to “optimize” them.
-This comes across as spammy to search engines.
+Don’t overload headings with too many keywords in an attempt to enhance them.
+Search engines like Google will consider this spammy.

 Maintain Logical Header Order